 - Mixing and matching different juices thanks to Quick Rinse Technology

 - Quiet and efficient juicing

 Best for Functionality: Hurom HH-SBB11

 The slow speed also means that you can use this juicer for soft fruits or wheatgrass.
-Naturally though, it performs admirably with traditional vegetable ingredients too.
-You can also make those all-important butters and milks from nuts and beans.
+Naturally, though, it performs admirably with traditional vegetable ingredients too.
+You can also make those all-important butter and milk from nuts and beans.

 This juicer also contains two strainers, labeled fine and coarse.
 If you enjoy pure, unfiltered nutrients, use the fine strainer.
 The coarse strainer allows for fibrous dry pulp or even purees.
 This appliance is great for making healthy baby food.

 The warranty of this juicer is just two years, though the motor is covered for a decade.
 It’s a little more expensive than some competitors but well worth the investment.
 In terms of pure performance, this is a near-perfect appliance.

 - Options in how pulp and fiber content